 - Amended Habitat Expansion Agreement

-Lake Oroville is home to a wide variety of fish, and is regularly stocked by the California Department of Fish and Game.
+Lake Oroville is home to a wide variety of fish, and is regularly stocked by the California Department of Fish and Wildlife.
 The lake's record-setting fishery provides anglers with a variety of catches such as crappie, catfish, rainbow and German brown trout, bluegill, and green sunfish.
 Noted for its bass (spotted, large-mouth and small-mouth, etc.) fishing, Lake Oroville is a popular spot for bass tournaments.